Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Formation of close-in super-Earths

-Figure \ref{fig:lastcollision} shows the cumulative distributions of the epoch of the last collision after gas disk dispersal.
+Figure \ref{fig:lastcollision} presents a cumulative distribution of the epoch of the last collision after gas disk dispersal for different sets of simulations.
 Dynamical instabilities start to occur as soon as the gas goes away (at 5~Myr).
-In all our simulations the fraction of dynamically {\it unstable} systems is always smaller than 1.
+In all our simulations, the fraction of dynamically {\it unstable} systems is always smaller than 1.
 However, some scenarios of Table \ref{tab:2} produce a much higher rate of instabilities than others.
-For example, red and purple dashed lines representing the Model-I show that more than 90\% of planetary systems anchored at the inner edge of the disk become dynamically {\it unstable} after gas dispersal.
-On the other hand, the fractions of {\it unstable} systems in simulations of Model-II and III drop to 70\% and 45\% respectively.
+For example, red and purple dashed lines representing Model I show that more than 90\% of planetary systems anchored at the inner edge of the disk become dynamically unstable after gas dispersal.
+On the other hand, the fractions of unstable systems in simulations of Models II and III drop to 70\% and 45\%, respectively.

-In previous simulations of \citet{izidoroetal17} only $\sim$50\% of planetary systems became dynamically unstable after gas dispersal.
-However, \citet{izidoroetal17} also showed that in order to match the period ratio distribution of observations more than 75\% of the planetary systems are required to become dynamically unstable.
-That mystery of how so many systems would go dynamically {\it unstable} after the gas dispersal remained unsolved in \citet{izidoroetal17}.
+In the simulations of \citet{izidoroetal17}, only $\sim$50\% of planetary systems became dynamically unstable after gas dispersal.
+However, \citet{izidoroetal17} also showed that, in order to match the period ratio distribution of observations, more than 75\% of the planetary systems are required to become dynamically unstable.
+Why so many systems become dynamically unstable after the gas dispersal remained unsolved in \citet{izidoroetal17}.
 Figure \ref{fig:lastcollision} shows that in some of our systems this fraction may be as high as $\sim 95\%$.
-A discussion about why, in some of our models a higher fraction of the systems became dynamically unstable compared to that of \citet{izidoroetal17} will be presented in Section \ref{sec:whyusntable}.
-In later sections we will also evaluate how these simulations match other observational constraints.
+A discussion about why, in some of our models, a higher fraction of the systems become dynamically unstable compared to that of \citet{izidoroetal17} is presented in Section \ref{sec:whyusntable}.
+In later sections we also evaluate how these simulations match other observational constraints.